Vivekanand-R/AI-Models/README.md

 4. Model Selection (Time series models like ARIMA, RNN and LSTM will be leveraged),
 5. Evaluation Metrics (Mean Square Error, etc),
 6. Results Interpretation And visualization, and
-7. Optionally, maps will be implemented for better visualization.
+7. Optionally, flat maps will be implemented for better visualization.